The Club is run entirely by volunteers who also happen to run!

 7. Where do I get official Club kit from?

 The official Club kit for Nairn Road Runners is currently an orange vest with black trim and black shorts with orange trim.
 These items can be purchased from the club during our Thursday club nights.
-New kit is now available - we have Viga vests and t-shirts for sale (£13 and £15 respectively). - for further details speak to Fiona McLachlan.
+New kit is now available - we have vests and t-shirts along with hoodies sweathsirts, running tights, shorts, bags buffs you name it we can probably supply it all in ORANGE - for further details speak to Fiona McLachlan on Thursday nights.
+Do not leave it late to get your vest before a race.

 8. Which races do the Club host?